varunpm1/VPRangeSlider/README.md

 # VPRangeSlider
-Simple 2 way slider with custom views and segments for iOS.
+This is a 2 way slider for iOS.
 Similar to price range selector seen in different apps/websites.
+You can customize the views as per your requirements.

 ## Installation
 Drag and drop the VPRangeSlider.h and VPRangeSlider.m into project file